mobizt/Firebase-ESP8266/README.md

-### Data changes monitoring (Stream)
+### Data Changes Monitoring (Stream)

 **The Firebase Realtime Database update or change event was sent to client using the HTTP stream connection.
-The connection was keep alive as long as no network communication interruption.**
+The connection was keep alive as long as no network interruption.**

-The function to handle the update and change event monitoring are beginStream, readStream and streamAvailable.
+The function to handle the update and change event monitoring are beginStream, setStreamCallback and readStream.

-To subscribe, monitor or follow the data change on defined database path, the function beginStream must be called first.
+To subscribe, monitor or follow the data changes on defined database path, the function beginStream must be called first.

-To handle the data that will be received when database at that path updates or changes, the function readStream and streamAvailable should be called in loop.
+To handle the data that will be received when database at that path updates or changes, the function readStream should be called in loop, otherwise callback function is required and assigned using the function setStreamCallback.

-To determine the stream data is available, function streamAvailable should be called immediately after readStream.
+When no callback function was assigned, the data that return from stream should be routinely read inside the loop function.
+To determine the stream data is available, function streamAvailable should be called.

-The function streamAvailable returned true when stream data was received in buffer.
+The function streamAvailable returned true when stream data was received in received buffer.

-Then stream data can be accessed directly by calling intData, floatData, stringData, jsonData and blobData.
+Then stream data can be accessed directly by calling intData, floatData, doubleData, boolData, stringData, jsonData and blobData.

+If stream callback function was assigned, it should accept StreamData as parameter which is a class that contains all data from stream, included streamPath, dataPath, dataType and value changes at defined streaming path.

+To end the stream, call endStream.

-Here is the example use of stream to handle the changes or updates at "/test/data".
+Here is the example use of stream to handle the data changes or data updates at "/test/data".

 ```C++